Skip to content

 Tennessee+4000

-LSU is more of a betting longshot.
+LSU is more of a betting longshot, though the Tigers return top quarterback Garrett Nussmeier, who threw for 4,052 yards in 2024.
+If Nussmeier takes another step forward, the Tigers will become even more dangerous.
 The Tigers have odds of +2000, so if you bet $10 on LSU to win the national championship and the Tigers do, your payout would be $210.

 Who’s Favored To Win The National Championship?

-Defending national champion Ohio State (+500) and Texas (+550) are the early betting favorites to win the 2025-26 college football national championship.
+Defending national champion Ohio State (+550) and the Texas Longhorns (+550) are the early betting favorites to win the 2025-26 college football national championship.

 Both teams will have a new starting quarterback in 2025.
-Ohio State fill finalize its quarterback situation during preseason camp.
-Texas will turn to Arch Manning after Quinn Ewers left for the NFL.
+OSU fill finalize its quarterback situation during preseason camp.
+The Longhorns will turn to Arch Manning after Quinn Ewers left for the NFL.

 If you are looking for a championship contender that returns its starting quarterback, you might be interested in Penn State at +750.
-The Nittany Lions return Drew Allar, who guided Penn State to the Playoff in 2024.
+The Nittany Lions return Drew Allar, who guided the Nittany Lions to the Playoff in 2024.

 Clemson (+1600) and LSU (+2000) also return talented starting quarterbacks.
 Cade Klubnik led Clemson to the ACC championship and Playoff spot last season.
-Garrett Nussmeier threw for 4,042 yards last season for LSU, easily adding his name to the list of SEC quarterbacks who have thrown for 3,000 yards.
+And the Tigers have the best odds to win the ACC Championship in 2025, too.
+Garrett Nussmeier threw for 4,052 yards last season for LSU, easily adding his name to the list of SEC quarterbacks who have thrown for 3,000 yards.

 2025-26 National Championship Key Dates